 Under the LTI program, the members of the Managing Board receive a defined number ("initial grant") of virtual shares ("tranches") at the beginning of the plan.
 The initial grant is based on an amount ("LTI budget") defined in the respective service agreement or by an additional agreement.
 The LTI budget should roughly correspond to the fixed annual salary.
 The initial grant is calculated by dividing the LTI budget by the share price for the last three months preceding the initial grant.
 Each tranche has a three-year performance term.
 A one-year qualifying period follows the expiry of a tranche's performance term.
-Following the expiry of the performance term, the final number of virtual shares ("final grant") is calculated by multiplying the final grant by the Company's share price during the last three months of the qualifying period.
+Following the expiry of the performance term, the final number of virtual shares ("final grant") is calculated based on the achievement of certain target components.
+The final entitlement to payment is calculated by multiplying the final grant by the Company's share price during the last three months of the qualifying period.